ruuda/rcl/ideas/roadmap.md

  * Yaml output mode.
  * Preserve insertion order in dicts and sets, GC'd runtime.
  * Absorb the `highlight` command into `fmt` and make it use the same coloring?
+ * Evaluate whether to add a tuple type to describe heterogeneous lists of statically known length.

 ## Long-term